arthurbolsoni/Purple-adblock/README.md

 I think that it could run all in client side. but anyway need translate the python for js and try.

+# WARNING!
+This project has no intention of harming anyone. anyway use at your own risk.

 ## Installation

 Extension: [Firefox](https://addons.mozilla.org/de/firefox/addon//) and [Google Chrome](https://chrome.google.com/webstore/detail/).